apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 the holder of the lock) may not not a safe algorithm to use when working with object stores.

 * Object stores may create an empty file as a marker when a file is created.
-However, object stores whith overwrite=true semantics may not implement this atomically, so creating files with `overwrite==false` cannot be used as an implicit exclusion mechanism between processes.
+However, object stores with overwrite=true semantics may not implement this atomically, so creating files with `overwrite==false` cannot be used as an implicit exclusion mechanism between processes.